 Bonaire's small, tidy capital city (population 3,000) is five minutes from the airport.
 The main drag, J.A.
 Abraham Boulevard, turns into Kaya Grandi in the center of town.
 Along it are most of the island's major stores, boutiques, and restaurants.
 Across Kaya Grandi, opposite the Littman’s jewelry store, is Kaya L.D.
 Gerharts, with several small supermarkets, a handful of snack shops, and some of the better restaurants.
 Walk down the narrow waterfront avenue called Kaya C.E.B.
 Hellmund, which leads straight to the North and South piers.
 In the center of town, the Harbourside Mall has chic boutiques.
 Along this route is Ft.
 Oranje, with its cannons.
 From December through April, cruise ships dock in the harbor once or twice a week.
-The diminutive ocher-and-white structure that looks like a tiny Greek temple is the fish market; local anglers no longer bring their catches here (they sell out of their homes these days), but you can find plenty of fresh produce brought over from Colombia and Venezuela.
+The diminutive ocher-and-white structure that looks like a tiny Greek temple is the produce market, where one can find plenty of fresh produce brought over from Venezuela.
 Pick up the brochure Walking and Shopping in Kralendijk from the tourist office to get a map and complete list of all the monuments and sights in the town.

 Get up close and personal with an abundance of tropical wildlife in the Bahamas.More